galenmckinley/CarbonCycle-master/applet/index.md

 Hit Run Projection for the impact on atmospheric CO2 (right graph) and the relative fluxes (bottom graphic).

 <br>
-As of spring 2018, the applet is still written in Flash, which may not run on all browsers, or may require changes to your security setting.
+As of spring 2018, the applet is in Flash, which may require changes to your security settings and/or use of a different browser (Chrome is recommended).

 <br>
 We appreciate your patience while we work on updating the applet.